-Gary Porter of Mercer, Missouri, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington D.C.
+Gary Porter, of Mercer, Missouri, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-On the national level, Porter serves as the board’s liaison to the Ethanol Action Team.
+On the national level, Porter serves as the board’s liaison to the Sustainable Ag Research Action Team.
 He also serves as the association’s co-chair for 2022 to the Commodity Classic Joint Venture Committee.